 /storage directory, its path is

 /storage/image.png.
-Using this path, we can read and display the image according to the next code.
+Using this path, we can read and display the image according to the next block of code.

 import matplotlib.image import matplotlib.pyplot im = matplotlib.image.imread("/storage/image.png") matplotlib.pyplot.imshow(im) matplotlib.pyplot.show()